Explorers Festival

 The Explorers Festival is a festival and conference on exploration, art and science, hosted by the Exploration Museum in Húsavík, Icelandmuseum.
 The annual four-day event consists of talks by explorers, workshops on storytelling, concerts and art exhibitions.
 The first edition of the festival took place in 2015, marking the 50th anniversary of the geology training of the Apollo astronaut in Iceland.
 During the first edition, the family of Apollo 11 commander Neil Armstrong unveiled a monument about Iceland's role in the Apollo program.

 Events

 The festival consists of talks and lectures by explorers and scientists, film screenings and competitions, exhibitions of artworks and photography, as well as workshops and live music events.
 The first and last day of the festival are reserved for short expeditions to places of geological importance and fossil sites.

 Leif Erikson Awards

-The main event of the festival are the Leif Erikson Awards, awarded in three categories; the Leif Erikson Award to an explorer for a lifetime achievement in exploration; Leif Erikson Young Explorer Award to an explorer under the age of 35 for achievements in exploration; and the Leif Erikson Exploration History Award, awarded to a person or an organization that has worked to promote and preserve exploration history, or to educate about exploration, science and environment issues.
+The Leif Erikson Awards are awarded in three categories; the Leif Erikson Award to an explorer for a lifetime achievement in exploration; Leif Erikson Young Explorer Award to an explorer under the age of 35 for achievements in exploration; and the Leif Erikson Exploration History Award, awarded to a person or an organization that has worked to promote and preserve exploration history, or to educate about exploration, science and environment issues.